-Here, $E_0(z) = -\frac{d\Phi(z)}{dz}$ is the electric field emanating from the surface which is integrated from the plane marking the end of the Stern layer, the outer Helmholtz plane (z = OHP), to infinite distance from the interface $(\Phi(z = \infty) = 0 \text{ V})$ to yield the absolute value and sign of the OHP electrostatic potential Φ{OHP} .
-The OHP potential is often approximated as the zeta (ζ) potential that can be measured from electrokinetic measurements (Scheme 1).
-18, 44, 55 At the salt concentrations explored here (50 mM NaCl), the ζ potential is distinct from the potential directly at the silica surface owing to the screening effect of ions within the Stern layer, which attenuate the magnitude of the potential at the OHP relative to that at the surface (Scheme 1).
-Moreover, calculations by the Netz group indicate that streaming current or streaming potential measurements (used to measure the zeta potential) are only sensitive to the Coulombic contributions from surface charges and screening by cations.
-9 As we will discuss later on, this sensitivity of the ζ potential to only Coulombic contributions is not true of the total interfacial potential, which includes dipolar and higher-order contributions. $\chi^{(3)}$ is the third-order susceptibility of water in the diffuse layer which is frequency dependent56 and has been shown by experiments and MD simulations to be relatively constant up to 100 mM ionic strength.
-46, 56
+Here, $E_0(z) = -\frac{d\Phi(z)}{dz}$ is the electric field emanating from the surface which is integrated from the plane marking the end of the Stern layer, the outer Helmholtz plane (z = OHP), to infinite distance from the interface ( $\Phi(z = \infty) = 0$ V) to yield the absolute value and sign of the OHP electrostatic potential $\Phi{OHP}$ .
+The OHP potential is often approximated as the zeta ( $\zeta$ ) potential that can be measured from electrokinetic measurements (Scheme 1).
+At the salt concentration explored here (50 mM NaCl), the $\zeta$ potential is distinct from the potential directly at the silica surface owing to the screening effect of ions within the Stern layer, which attenuate the magnitude of the potential at the OHP relative to that at the surface (Scheme 1).
+Moreover, MD simulations by the Netz group found that interfacial flow was not observed in pure water near a solid in the presence of an applied static surface field, despite the presence of dipolar surface ordering of the solvent.
+This suggests that the zeta potential, which is determined from electrokinetic measurements based on flow at the shear plane, must arise from surface charges and screening by ions rather than dipolar ordering of the water at the interface.
+We refer to the contributions from surface charges and screening by cations where water is treated just as a dielectric as the Gouy-Chapman-Stern (GCS) contribution to the potential.
+As we will discuss later on, this sensitivity of the $\zeta$ potential to only GCS contributions does not recapitulate the total interfacial potential, which includes dipolar and higher-order contributions of the water as well as the silica surface that could evolve with changing pH. $\chi^{(3)}$ is the third-order susceptibility of water in the diffuse layer which is frequency dependent and has been shown by experiments and MD simulations to be relatively constant up to 100 mM ionic strength.

 Scheme 1.
-The electrical double layer composed of a Stern layer (measured by $\chi_S^{(2)}$) and a diffuse layer (measured by $\chi{DL}^{(2)}$) over negatively charged silica separated by the OHP (red dashed line).
+The electrical double layer composed of a Stern layer (measured by $\chi_S^{(2)}$ ) and a diffuse layer (measured by $\chi{DL}^{(2)}$ ) over negatively charged silica separated by the OHP (red dashed line).
 The net orientation and polarization of the diffuse layer is highlighted by the orientation of the drawn water structures, but we note a wide distribution is predicted for the diffuse layer water with its bulk-like structure.